 November 25, 2019 – December 31, 2019

-Miracle at Hidden Bar, an international holiday pop-up concept created by Miracle, is open from November 25, 2019, to December 31, 2019, at Hidden Bar inside the Noelle Hotel.
+Miracle at Hidden Bar, an international holiday pop-up concept created by Miracle, is open select nights from November 27, 2019, to December 31, 2019, at Hidden Bar inside the Noelle Hotel.
 Enjoy festive cocktails and surround yourself with extreme Christmas decorations in this secret downtown watering hole.
 Admission is free and reservations aren’t needed.